Posted Mar 9, 2020 at 21:45. Revised Apr 25, 2021 at 11:44.

-An Oberlin resident (town, not college) has come forward with some insights into the botched relationships between the College and the town.
+An Oberlin resident (town, not college) has some insights into the botched relationships between the College and the town.
 The opinions expressed are the opinions of the author, Lawrence, and may or may not be those of OberlinChaos.

-JD holds the opinion that Meridith Raimondo has done enough dumb things that personal attacks on her are not necessary.
+JD believes that Meridith Raimondo has done enough dumb things that personal attacks on her are not necessary.